Bradford Gilbert: Canadian Projects

 In 1901, he designed the Ottawa Central Railway Station.

 In 1905, Gilbert and Henry Janeway Hardenbergh, also an architect from New York City, collaborated on the redesign and expansion of the Windsor Hotel in Montreal, Canada.
 Construction began in the spring of 1906 to create one of the largest hotels in North America of its day.
 Built of a steel frame and stone, the hotel was increased to a height of eight stories, with 250 new rooms and 175 new bathrooms.
 The combined total of old and new construction was 800 rooms and 450 baths, as well as a new double entrance through a rotunda.

-In July 1905, Gilbert and Hardenbergh was selected to design a new hotel at the existing Grand Union Hotel site in Ottawa, Canada.
+In July 1905, Gilbert and Hardenbergh were selected to design a new hotel at the existing Grand Union Hotel site in Ottawa, Canada.
 This one-million-dollar project was to include 300 hotel rooms.

 Personal

 In 1872, Gilbert married Cora Rathbone, daughter of the late Captain John Rathbone, in Brooklyn, New York.
 He was 19 and she was seventeen or eighteen years older.
 From its beginning, this was an unhappy marriage.

 Gilbert was an elder with the University Presbyterian Church in New York City, and later an elder with the Westminster Presbyterian Church.
 He was a member of the American Institute of Architects—New York Chapter, the Architectural League of New York, the National Arts Club, the National Sculpture Society, the Quill Club, the Riding Club, and the Transportation Club, as well as the Chicago Club in Illinois.

 Gilbert was a supporter and trustee of the McAuley Water Street Mission (now the New York City Rescue Mission) which was founded in 1887 by missionaries Jerry McAuley and his wife Maria, to give shelter and food to the poor.
 McAuley and his wife were Christian converts who were previously an alcoholic convict and an alcoholic prostitute, respectively.
 After her husband's death in 1884, Maria McAuley (née Fahy) became the Matron of the Cremorne Mission which Gilbert was a trustee.
 In 1885, Gilbert was secretary of a committee that raised funds for a public drinking fountain in memory of McAuley.

 Gilbert separated from his wife in January 1887.
 In June 1887, he filed for an annulment in Jersey City, New Jersey, on the basis that he was underaged at the time of his marriage, with his wife being seventeen years his senior.
 On October 13, 1887, Cora Gilbert served her husband with divorce papers during the intermission of a prayer meeting at Cremorne Mission.
 Her claim was on the basis of infidelity, to be heard in the superior court at White Plains.
 At the same time, she served Maria McAuley with a $50,000 lawsuit for alienation of affections, with allegations that "were numerous and specific."
 Cora claimed she had been driven from her home, that her husband was abusive, and his attention had been diverted to Mrs. McAuley.